logo Friday, July 30, 2010

 Sample XML Response

-Here is an example of the XML document with which Registry Valet will respond when it receives posted data.
-Note that there is an rv_lineitem record for each item that you posted back to Registry Valet.
-In each case a response code is returned, either "Success" or "Error".
+Here is an example of the XML document with which our software will respond when it receives posted data.
+Note that there is an rv_lineitem record for each gift item that you posted back to Registry Valet.
+In each case, a response code is returned, either "Success" or "Error".
 The XML response document is a simple way to help you debug your code.

 <rv_result>